castorini/pyserini/docs/experiments-nfcorpus.md

 And that's it!

-The next lesson will provide [a deeper dive into dense and sparse representations](conceptual-framework2.md).
+The next lesson will give you an overview of [the latest learned sparse retrieval model](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-splade-pp-ed.md).
 Before you move on, however, add an entry in the "Reproduction Log" at the bottom of this page, following the same format: use `yyyy-mm-dd`, make sure you're using a commit id that's on the main trunk of Anserini, and use its 7-hexadecimal prefix for the link anchor text.

 ## Reproduction Log[*](reproducibility.md)